Understanding Prenuptial Agreements In Colorado

 • A party signed the agreement under duress.
 Under Colorado Revised Statutes 14-2-309(a)(1), if a party signed the agreement involuntarily or under duress, the agreement will be unenforceable.

 • A party did not have access to independent legal counsel.
 If one of the parties was not permitted to have independent legal counsel review the agreement before signing, the agreement may be unenforceable.
-Whether a party has access to legal counsel is determined based on whether they had a reasonable time to decide whether to retain a lawyer, and if so, locate a lawyer and obtain the lawyer’s advice before signing the agreement.
+Whether a party has access to legal counsel is determined based on whether they had a reasonable time to decide whether to retain a lawyer and if so, locate a lawyer and obtain the lawyer’s advice before signing the agreement.
 Alternatively, if the other party agrees to pay the reasonable fees and expenses of legal representation for them, they may be deemed to have had access to independent legal counsel.

-• The agreement did not explain waiver of rights in plain language.
+• The agreement did not explain the waiver of rights in plain language.
 A premarital agreement often involves waiving certain marital rights.
-If the agreement did not contain clear and explicit language about the legal effects of signing the document, it may be unenforceable.
+If the agreement does not contain clear and explicit language about the legal effects of signing the document, it may be unenforceable.
 For example, the contract should contain language informing the parties that they may be giving up their right to ownership of marital property, support from a spouse, and legal fees.

 • One party failed to disclose financial information to the other.
 The parties to a prenuptial agreement are entitled to adequate financial disclosure from the other party.
 If one party fails to provide a reasonably accurate estimate of the value of their property, the contract may be unenforceable.